intel/RetailWorkloadOrchestrator/README.md

 ## Installation

   1. Install your favorite Linux Distro with Docker and Git.
+You can use Retail Node Installer https://github.com/intel/retail-node-installer to install Ubuntu or Clear Linux.

   2. Git clone this project.
   ```